WillyCandra1/WillyCandra1/README.md

 ### Aspiring Data Analyst | Computer Science (Data Analytics) Student

 I'm a second-year Computer Science student at **Asia Pacific University (APU)**, on a dual-award program with **De Montfort University, UK**, currently holding a **CGPA of 3.91**.
-I'm passionate about turning raw data into decisions — cleaning it, querying it, modelling it, and presenting it in ways that actually drive action.
+I'm passionate about turning raw data into decisions, cleaning it, querying it, modelling it, and presenting it in ways that actually drive action.

 ---